Watch the webinar now:

 Significance for purchasing

 Determining the optimum order quantity has a significant impact on procurement processes.
-It enables buyers to reduce costs and optimize the use of resources.
+It enables purchasers to reduce costs and optimize the use of resources.
 By applying this concept, excess stock can be avoided and supply bottlenecks minimized, leading to more efficient warehousing and leaner procurement processes.

 • Cost reduction: Minimization of storage and ordering costs through optimal order quantity planning.